Khushi130404/Linear_Regression/README.md

 Both the self-created class for Linear Regression and sklearn's LinearRegression class are used to implement these models, providing a comparison between the two approaches.

+## Libraries Used

+- numpy - For numerical operations
+- pandas - For data handling and manipulation
+- matplotlib - For plotting visualizations
+- sklearn - For implementing linear regression models and evaluation metrics
+- seaborn (optional) - For enhanced data visualization
+- math - For mathematical operations